 Future Chevrolet Volt

-We expect the next, second-generation Chevrolet Volt to reach the market for the 2022-2023 model years.
+There might not be a next-generation Chevrolet Volt, as the model will likely be canceled around the year 2022.
 Until then, we expect the current, second-generation Volt to receive minor changes, updates, and improvements.

 Following is speculative and unconfirmed information about the next Chevrolet Volt.
 This page is a continuous work-in-progress and will be updated on a regular basis as we await official details from General Motors and Chevrolet.